Montreal Quebec, Canada Travel Guide

 Terminal lights illuminate the scene, creating a sense at the time of arrival.

 Gare d'autocars de Montréal (Montreal Bus Terminal) serves as the main intercity bus station, located directly above the Berri-UQAM Metro station (a major transfer hub).
-Orléans Express is the main bus service connecting Montreal to cities across Quebec, including Quebec City, Sherbrooke, and Ottawa.
+Orléans Express is the main bus service connecting Montreal to metropolitan areas across Quebec, including Quebec City, Sherbrooke, and Ottawa.
 It has regular and reliable service.
 Greyhound (USA) has limited service by the US into Montreal, mainly for cross-border links.

 Roads in Quebec are generally well-kept.
-However, winter driving needs experience with snow and ice.
-Finding parking in Old Montreal is hard and costly.
+However, driving in winter needs experience with snow and ice.
+Finding parking in Old Montreal is hard and expensive.
 Street parking is limited and metered.
 Several underground and above-ground multi-story car parks are available, but daily rates may be CAD $20-30 or more.
 Consider parking outside the district and using mass transit, or choose accommodation with parking.
 Quebec roads are generally safe.
 Pay attention to speed limits and congestion laws.
 Be aware of cyclists and pedestrians, especially in city areas.

 This image shows a Via Rail Canada train at Montreal Central Station.
 It captures the arrival or departure moment of a passenger train, emphasizing the station's active role as a transport hub.